 Honor the Earth ordered to pay $750,000 in civil suit

-Allegedly, neither Executive Director Winona LaDuke nor the Honor the Earth Board took any action at any time to stop sexually harassing comments.
+Allegedly, neither Executive Director Winona LaDuke nor the Honor the Earth Board took action to stop sexually harassing behavior.

 DETROIT LAKES — Honor the Earth, a nonprofit organization headed by Winona LaDuke, was ordered to pay $750,000 to a former employee after losing a civil case in Becker County District Court on March 30.